Verville-Packard R-1

 The Verville-Packard R-1 was a military racing aircraft that was modified from Alfred V. Verville's previous Verville VCP-1 design.
 The R-1 is sometimes known also as the Verville-Packard VCP-R or the Verville-Packard 600.
-The R-1 was the first racing aircraft built for the United States Army Air Corps.
+The R-1 was the first racing aircraft built for the United States Army Air Service.

 Development

 The first R-1 was created from a VCP-1 in 1919, by installing the Packard V-12 engine.

 Operational history

 On November 27, 1920, Capt.
 Corliss Moseley, flying an R-1 racer, out of 24 track finishers, won the Pulitzer Trophy Race at Mitchel Air Force Base.
 The top speed was 156.54 mph.

 It also raced in the 1920 Gordon Bennet Trophy air race.

 Photo of C. C. Mosley, who piloted the R-1 Racer to victory at the 1920 National Air Races in New York.